 Relative newcomers might also assume that top-flight football in England is, by its nature, a glamorous world filled with international stars.
 Also not true — and also a veneer which will be thoroughly peeled off by watching “City!”

 The story, from 1981, is simple, and familiar.
 A struggling club and its struggling manager try to find a way through, and — I’ll just say it — they don’t.
 This leads to a new manager coming in, giving pep talks, rallying the boys, and so on.
 But three things make “City!” special.

 One is the aforementioned historical and cultural factor.
 Football in 1981 was a place where managers smoked on the sidelines, dressing rooms were the size of closets, pitches were terrible, and crowds were like swaying, baying hordes somewhere in the misty backgrounds of grainy films.

 The other special factor about “City!” is the level of access.
 You can already guess the manager gets sacked; here, you get to see the board do it!
-And then you can talk to him afterwards.
-And then you can see him come back and say farewell to the players.
+Then they interview him afterwards.
+And then he comes back and says farewell to the players.
 Does that even happen anymore?

 The third is the presence of the legendary manager Malcolm Allison, whose 30-year managerial career included two stints at City and two at Crystal Palace.
 He is here in all his chain-smoking, fur-wearing glory.
-Check out the open shirt in this shot where’s saying goodby to his players!
+Check out the open shirt in this shot where he’s saying goodbye to his players!

-It’s basically a one-hour show, on YouTube in six 10-minute posts, and is really worth a look.
+It’s basically a one-hour show on YouTube, available in six 10-minute posts, and it’s really worth a look.
 Here is part 1.